Noah-Grimaldi/automatic-video-editing/README.md

-# `video-remove-silence`
+# `automaticVideoEditing`

-Tool for removing silence from video files.
+This is a tool for editors that removes silent portions and adds automatic captions to your video file with a simple GUI.

 ## Usage